Who are unaccompanied refuge minors?

 The URM foster care program follows the same state and/or county laws and regulations that govern domestic foster care.
 URM foster families are specially trained to handle the particular needs of refugee youth.

 How long do the children stay in the foster care program?

-URM children can remain in the LFS foster care program until they complete high school or reach 20-21 years of age.
+URM children can remain in the LFSRM foster care program until they complete high school or reach 20-21 years of age.

 Are the children ever reunited with their families?